Skip to the main content

 Duties

 The healing art of acupuncture has been practised in China for over 2,000 years.
-It has been accepted and embraced in Western cultures.
-Acupuncture is based on the idea that illness happens when the flow of vital energy, qi, is blocked or out of balance.
-Stimulating certain points on the body can help correct problems, relieve pain, and restore health.
+In the past century, it has been accepted and embraced in Western cultures.
+Acupuncture is based on the idea that illness happens when qi, the flow of vital energy, is blocked.
+This blockage causes our bodies to become unbalanced.
+Stimulating certain points on the body can help to correct physiological problems, relieve pain, and restore health.

-Acupuncturists assess and diagnose patients using special techniques within a holistic framework.
+Acupuncturists use special techniques to assess, diagnose, and treat patients within a holistic framework.
 They consider a patient’s vitality and general physical, mental, and emotional condition.
 They may:

-• check pulses on each wrist and other points
+• Check pulse on each wrist and other points

-Once they have diagnosed the problem, acupuncturists decide which body points to stimulate, in what way, and for how long.
+Once they have diagnosed the problem, acupuncturists decide which acupuncture points to use.
 Treatment may include placing very thin needles (the width of a few hairs) at select points on the body.
 They may use other traditional methods of treatment (such as moxibustion, cupping, and tuina massage).
-Acupuncturists may also suggest herbal supplements, exercise, or changes in diet.
+Acupuncturists may also suggest exercise, meditation, mindfulness practice, or dietary changes.

 Working Conditions